This post contains affiliate links and I may earn a commission if you make a purchase.

 - 2. Have Verifiable Proof Of Income

-Be ready to provide bank statements of every bank account you have, to show you have steady income.
+Be ready to provide bank statements of every bank account you have to show you have a steady income.
 You’ll also be asked to provide recent pay stubs along with the last 2 years of tax returns.

 You need proof for everything.
 So if you have side gigs which pay you cash, that income is not going to count.

 This information you provide must back up the total income you claimed to earn.
 You will not qualify for a house if your income isn’t up to par.

 To help you better qualify for a mortgage, you can combine your income with your spouse.
 But if you do, keep in mind that now both credit scores will be taken into account.